 3. What are the symptoms of Legionnaires' disease?

 Legionella bacteria trigger pneumonia, which is inflammation of the lungs.
-Symptoms include a high fever, chills, cough, muscle aches and headaches, and typically appear two to 14 days after exposure to the bacteria.
+Symptoms include cough, shortness of breath, high fever, muscle aches and headaches, and typically appear two to 10 days after exposure to the bacteria.
 There are many other causes of pneumonia, however, so diagnosing Legionnaires' can be difficult.

 Chest X-rays, along with analyses of phlegm, blood or urine, can show evidence of the bacteria, according to the CDC.